d-bl/MAE-gf/docs/counting.md

 ### Pins

-Pins can be put “at any time” between the two pairs of the stitch: <span class="stch">ctPctctct, ctctPctct, ctctPct, ctctctP</span>.
-Also, we can make a pinchain: <span class="stch"ctPctctPct</span> and even put the pin between bobbin 1 and 2.
+Pins can be put “at any time” between the two pairs of the stitch: <span class="stch">ctPctctct</span>, <span class="stch">ctctPctct</span>, <span class="stch"> ctctPct</span>, <span class="stch">ctctctP</span>.
+Also, we can make a pinchain: <span class="stch">ctPctctPct</span> and even put the pin between bobbin 1 and 2.
 Although the placing of the pin can change the appearance of the ground, we do not consider pins in our counting.

 ### Notations and short notations